Binary Search Tree - Hackerrank

 Query Breakdown:

-selects the value of the node.
+SELECT N,selects the value of the node.

-statement is used to determine theNodeType
+CASEstatement is used to determine theNodeType:

-checks if the node is a root node.
+WHEN P IS NULL THEN 'Root'checks if the node is a root node.

-WHEN N NOT IN (SELECT DISTINCT P FROM BST) THEN 'Leaf'
+WHEN N NOT IN (SELECT DISTINCT P FROM BST) THEN 'Leaf'checks if the node is a leaf node.

-categorizes the remaining nodes as inner nodes.The
+ELSE 'Inner'categorizes the remaining nodes as inner nodes.The

-clause ensures that the output is ordered by the value of the node.Conclusion
+ORDER BY Nclause ensures that the output is ordered by the value of the node.Conclusion

 This SQL query effectively classifies each node in a Binary Search Tree as either a Root, Leaf, or Inner node based on their relationships.
 By leveraging SQL's powerful querying capabilities, we can efficiently determine the type of each node and output the results in a structured format.